PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 multiplicity preserves two executions, and the efficiency fixture now exercises the explicit runner while retaining one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The late hard-activation/layout pair is now characterized without production changes.
+It always runs hard-activation passthrough with four fixed terminal policy flags and conditionally runs layout-transpose cleanup under one required keyword-only option.
+Both active runners share one fresh pass-state scope.
+The sole caller forwards the global layout optimization choice, and focused contracts freeze its outer terminal boundaries.
+The eventual phase should keep the option outside a frozen ModelIR/layout/diagnostics context, derive active expected IDs, and construct one fresh shared scope per build.